Benjamin Creme

 Benjamin Creme (5 December 1922 − 24 October 2016) was a Scottish artist, esoteric writer, and editor of Share International magazine.

 Creme asserted that the Second Coming, prophesied by many religions, would come in the form of Maitreya, the World Teacher.
 Maitreya is the name Buddhists use for the future Buddha, but Creme believed that Maitreya is the teacher that all religions point towards and hope for.
 Creme maintained that Maitreya had returned in a physical form, descended from the Himalayas, and then moved to London on 19 July 1977.

+In 1980 Creme stated, “We are moving into a period of climax, leading to events which will fundamentally alter life as we know it.
+Tremendous changes are taking place in all departments of life, preparatory to the establishment of entirely new modes of social living and relationship, based on sharing and cooperation.
+To some people, this portends the Second Coming of the Christ.
+To others, it is the realization that only through a profound inner change and readiness for a new direction in our political, economic, and social life can humanity survive.
+Is it not possible that both of these are correct?”

 Early life

 Born in Glasgow, Scotland, in 1922, Benjamin Creme's life and work followed two distinct interests – art and esotericism – which eventually merged as a single path.
 At the age of thirteen Creme began painting, inspired by the works of Rembrandt.
 In order to become a painter, he left school at sixteen.
 Over the years, Creme befriended and collaborated with many fixtures of the time in British art, music, and literature, developing into a painter in the Modernist style.
 His style of painting has also been categorized as "abstractly representational", and his work has been exhibited by galleries around the world.
-(In 2015, a museum featuring 32 of his paintings was created in Los Angeles, California.)